coop-deluxe/character-template/README.md

-# Character Template for Coop Deluxe
+# Character Templates for Coop Deluxe
-This is a character template that uses the original Fast64 blend file and expands upon it to take advantage of the fewer limitations the PC Port has.
-Not only does it rename the offsets with appropriate names, but also contains multiple heads for the unused eyestates.
+These are character templates made for player characters that appear in **Super Mario 64 Deluxe**.
+It adds many QOL features that make editing your models easier.

-*Fast64 is required for this.
-Blend file.
-You can download it these two:*
+*We recommended using Blender v3.6*

-[Fast64-Coop](https://github.com/coop-deluxe/fast64) - Provides the basic necessities for overall anything Mario 64 related.
-Such as: Levels, Characters, Objects, Animations, etc. It's updated for Level Lightmaps and Scrolling Managers.
+*Fast64 is required for this `.blend` file.
+We recommend you download one of these 2 forks:*

-[Fast64-Gart](https://github.com/ManIsCat2/Fast64-Gart) - Made specifically to lessen any Manual work for Custom Character Creation as much as possible.
-Provides Recoloring features in Blender to set up so that you no longer manually edit the code.
+[Fast64-Coop](https://github.com/coop-deluxe/fast64) - This fork is made for specific `SM64CoopDX` features, including Level Lightmaps and Scrolling Managers.

-Recommended to use Blender ver.
-3.6 as ver.
-4 breaks Fast64.
+[Fast64-Gart](https://github.com/ManIsCat2/Fast64-Gart) - Made to help reduce the amount of post-export editing for custom player characters as much as possible.
+Provides recoloring features in Blender to set up recolorability for `SM64CoopDX`.

 To install it, head to the icon on the upper left and switch to *Preferences* then head to *Add-ons*.

 ![image](https://github.com/coop-deluxe/character-template/assets/140215214/323b6719-3ae4-4f55-a3aa-8295cc4adb8c)

 ## How to Rig Your Model!
-To rig the body parts, you must have the mesh triangulated.
+To rig your mesh, follow this tutorial:

 **Step 1:** Set to `Object Mode`.
 Have all the body parts joined using *Ctrl + J*.
 While holding *Shift* firstly click on the mesh, then the armature, and make sure it's in that order, then hit *Ctrl + P* and click `With Empty Groups`.